BDmajora/SimpleBlockMod/README.md

   + 20 blocks now have stairs to go along with them
 * Steel Door and Steel Trapdoor
   + Work like iron versions but with full blast resistance
-* Nuggets
-  + Raw Iron, Raw Gold and Raw copper can be placed on the ground like pebbles now

 ## Items
-* Raw Copper and Copper Ingot
-* Copper Doors and Steel Door
 + Crafted with 1 milk, 2 sugar, 1 egg, 2 wheat and 1 pumpkin